Correlated spectro-polarimetric study along the Z track in XTE J1701-462 puts constraints on its coronal geometry: Results

-We perform detailed spectral fitting on the three boxes using the data from \emph{Insight}-HXMT and \emph{NuSTAR}.
-A Comptonized component \citep[\texttt{thcomp;}][]{2020MNRAS.492.5234Z} plus either a multi-color disk blackbody (\texttt{diskbb}; hereafter Model 1) or a single temperature blackbody (\texttt{bbodyrad}; hereafter Model 2) are applied to fit the 2--30 keV spectra.
-For all the spectra, a neutral Galactic absorption component, modeled with \texttt{TBabs} is added \citep{2000ApJ...542..914W}.
-We adopt the abundances in \citet{2000ApJ...542..914W} as appropriate for absorption by the Galactic interstellar medium and adopt the recommended cross-sections of \citet{1996ApJ...465..487V}.
+We performed detailed spectral fitting on the three boxes using the data from \emph{Insight}-HXMT and \emph{NuSTAR}.
+A Comptonized component \citep[\texttt{thcomp;}][]{2020MNRAS.492.5234Z} plus either a multicolor disk blackbody (\texttt{diskbb}; hereafter Model 1) or a single-temperature blackbody (\texttt{bbodyrad}; hereafter Model 2) were applied to fit the 2--30 keV spectra.
+For all the spectra, a neutral Galactic absorption component, modeled with \texttt{TBabs}, was added \citep{2000ApJ...542..914W}.
+We adopted the abundances in \citet{2000ApJ...542..914W} as appropriate for absorption by the Galactic interstellar medium and adopted the recommended cross-sections of \citet{1996ApJ...465..487V}.

-In Model 1, the seed photons for Comptonization are assumed to follow a blackbody distribution, with the thermal emission originating from the accretion disk, which is known as the ``eastern model".
-This model typically assumes a shell-like corona surrounding the neutron star, as most of the seed photons from the neutron star get scattered and Comptonized by the hot corona, while almost the entire disc can be directly observed.
-In Model 2, the seed photons are assumed to follow a multi-temperature disk blackbody distribution, with the thermal emission originating from the boundary layer, which is known as the ``western model".
-The slab-like corona can be considered representative of the western model because most of the disc photons are scattered by the corona, while the NS radiation can be directly detected.
+In Model 1, the seed photons for Comptonization are assumed to follow a blackbody distribution, with the thermal emission originating from the accretion disk, which is known as the eastern model.
+This model typically assumes a shell-like corona surrounding the NS, as most of the seed photons from the NS get scattered and Comptonized by the hot corona, while almost the entire disk can be directly observed.
+In Model 2, the seed photons are assumed to follow a multi-temperature disk blackbody distribution, with the thermal emission originating from the BL, which is known as the western model.
+The slab-like corona can be considered as representative of the western model because most of the disk photons are scattered by the corona, while the NS radiation can be directly detected.

 It is important to note that the \texttt{thcomp} model itself does not inherently allow for switching between shell-like and slab-like configurations of the Comptonization region.
 Instead, these geometrical interpretations are based on the assumptions made about the origin of the seed photons and the thermal component in the context of the applied models.